How Car Insurance Rates Are Approved: Understanding State Regulation & Rate Filings

 Use-and-File

 Insurers implement rates first, then submit the filing to the state within a defined period (often 30 days).
-Arizona, for example, operates on a use-and-file system for personal auto insurance.
+Arizona, for example, operates on a use-and-file system for personal auto insurance, with an average approval time of around 40 days in 2025 and a 4-quarter rolling average of just 31 days.

 Flex Rating